jdittrich/userNeedResearchBook/text/05_communicateResults.md

 ![Giving a better impression of what you observed: Slide with photo.](images/05_communication_SlidePhoto.png){#slidesPhoto alt="A slide showing a photo of a bowl with cake dough.
 The slide’s heading reads:“The food is at the center, not the instructions”"}

 You can use the slides to show diagrams and other forms of visualization.
-In the following slide, I visualize that recipes see straightforward, almost like algorithms, but that the actions that people do based on the recipe are far more complex:
+In the following slide, I visualize that recipes _seem_ straightforward, almost like algorithms, but that the actions that people do based on the recipe are far more complex:

 ![Giving helpful abstractions: Slide with a diagram](images/05_communication_SlideDiagram.png){#slidesVisualization alt="two diagrams, one a simple progression, the other a rather convoluted process"}